 Agave guiengola is a succulent that forms attractive rosettes of whitish-green to bluish leaves.
 It is one of the most spectacular Agaves.
-Rosettes grow up to up to 4 feet (1.2 m) tall and up to 6 feet (1.8 m) in diameter.
-The common name "Dolphin Agave" refers to its broad, smooth, and surprisingly soft leaves with many dark brown marginal teeth and a sharp, brown terminal spine.
+Rosettes grow up to 4 feet (1.2 m) tall and up to 6 feet (1.8 m) in diameter.
+The common name "Dolphin Agave" refers to its broad, smooth, and surprisingly soft leaves with many dark brown marginal teeth and a sharp brown terminal spine.
 After 15 to 25 years, usually from spring to summer, the rosette produces an unbranched, up to 10 feet (3 m) tall spike with pale yellow flowers.
-Fruits are brown, elongated, up to 1 inch (2.5 cm) long capsules.
+Fruits are brown, elongated, and up to 1 inch (2.5 cm) long capsules.

 The specific epithet "guiengola" refers to the Cerro Guiengola, the limestone mountain in the southern Mexican state of Oaxaca, where the species was first discovered.

 How to Grow and Care for Agave guiengola

 Light: These plants require full sun to part shade.
 If you are growing Agaves indoors, choose a bright, sunny window with as much sun as possible.
 Agave plants love going outside from spring to fall.